-Whichever option works best for you, you still need to find a job.
+Whichever option works best for you, you might still need to find a job unless you'll be living off savings.
 The website that I mainly used during my job search was expats.cz.
 I think that this site is pretty great.
 You can create an account on it for free to view the job postings and use a one click application by saving your resume and information to your account.
 There is also an option to post your resume on the website to be viewed by companies looking for employees for a small fee.

 You can also find multiple Facebook groups that have job postings for expats in the CR.
 The postings are constantly looking for English speakers as well as speakers of many other languages.
 There are teaching opportunities in international schools, private schools, public schools, tutoring for businesses, or private tutoring.
 Plenty of jobs can be found in the Czech Republic outside of Prague if you are looking to live in small city or town.
 But these places will most likely have less events and less accessibility for a person who does not speak Czech.

 The interview process is very standard, they will want to see that you have the required documents for the position (e.g., degree, TEFL, visa).
 They may also ask you to create and present a lesson.
 If this is the case they will either let you know before you go into the interview or they will do the initial interview and then ask you to come back to present the lesson.